tonydrayton/SysProg-Class/demos/elf-comp-link/cl_demo.md

     400548:       91006210        add     x16, x16, #0x18
     40054c:       d61f0220        br      x17
     ```
     Notice how calling `printf()` using dynamic linking will always require 4 instructions after the first call.
+This is because the code for `printf@plt` cannot be modified.
+What gets modified is the address in the GOT that `printf@plt` calls.